sematext/docs/docs/logs/reports-and-components.md

 The set of icons in the logs search and report menu let you:

-- **Save Query / Add Alert** - Every query can be sa**ved for later use, and used to send alerts**.
+- **Save Query / Add Alert** - Every query can be **saved for later use, and used to send alerts**.
 The ability to save queries and alerts is part of the essential tools for searching, correlating and investigating logs data.
 Each saved query becomes part of the saved queries section.

-- **Saved Queries / Alert Rules** - Right next to the save query / alert icon you can see the saved queries and alert rules, this will open a modal dialogue window with **all your saved queries and alert rules** displayed in a [Sematable](https://github.com/sematext/sematable), a table component that displays
+- **Saved Queries / Alert Rules** - Right next to the save query / alert icon you can see the saved queries and alert rules, this will open a modal dialogue window with **all your saved queries and alert rules** displayed in a table component that displays:

 	- _Tag Color_ that can be assigned to any logs query while it is being saved by user using colour picker componenet
 	- _Query Name_ to further identify and describe logs query